Film for laminate paper, foil and nylon bonding

 In the wax lamination process, the bonding agent is a wax or a hot melt adhesive which is applied in a molten state to one of the substrates.
 As a result of the ongoing shift towards greener and recyclable packaging, biodegradable hot melt adhesives have been developed.

-Another response to the increased demand for more environmentally friendly packaging is provided by solventless adhesives in laminating processes.
+Another response to the increased demand for more environmentally friendly packaging is provided by solventless adhesives in document lamination processes.
 Solventless lamination is realized with adhesives that do not contain any solvents.
 The solventless adhesives are usually multi component systems which curing process starts as the components react with each other.

 This laminating film application allows for fast pased production as the adhesive does not require drying.